vatpac-technology/sops/docs/client/maestro.md

 Advise the flow controller when:

 - A taxi call is received for flights bound for a Maestro airport.
 FMP will insert the flight into the sequence from the pending list.
-- A runway other than the assigned runway is required
+- A runway other than the assigned runway is required.
 - Route changes occur (re-routing to a new feeder fix)
 - The Recompute, Desequence, or Swap function will be used.
 Enroute can perform these actions, but Flow must be advised when they occur.

-Flow will advise enroute controllers when they are performing large changes to the sequence by sending internal coordination messages.
+Flow may advise when they are performing large changes to the sequence by sending internal coordination messages.

 !!! warning "Important"
     Do not issue delay instructions to aircraft if Flow has sent the `Flow planning in progress...` coordination message.
 Wait until the `Maestro delay times accurate...` message is received.

+## Approach Responsibilities

+### Sequence Monitoring and Workload Management

+Monitor the incoming sequence and anticipate the impending workload.

+Coordinate with the flow controller if the arrival rate needs to be adjusted.

+### Absorb Remaining Delay

+If an aircraft enters the TMA with any delay remaining, use speed control and vectoring to absorb the remaining delay.

+### Inserting Overshoots

+If coordination with the flow controller is not required, and an aircraft conducts a missed approach or a go-around, approach controllers may re-insert the flight into the sequence either by moving them up the ladder, or using the Insert Flight function.

+!!! note
+    Frozen flights cannot be moved.
+Overshoot flights may need to be inserted after the last Frozen flight (before the first SuperStable flight) if there is not enough space between Frozen flights.

+### Coordination with Flow

+Advise the flow controller when:

+- A taxi call is received for flights within the TMA bound for a Maestro airport.
+FMP will insert the flight into the sequence from the penidng list.
+- An aircraft conducts a missed approach or go-around.
+- The Insert, Move, Swap, or Desequence functions will be used.
+Approach can perform these actions, but Fow must be advised when they occur.

 ## Flow Responsibilities